Top “Pragelato” and shorts “Combin” available at the MOOV360 shop

 It allows you to multiply the number of mitochondria in your muscle fibers and increase their size.

 As a reminder, mitochondria are the "factories" in your muscles that convert the oxygen they receive into energy.
-The more numerous and larger they are, the more energy they will produce for exercise.
+The more numerous and larger they are, the more energy they will produce, which is necessary for exertion.

-As you can see, running slowly will help you run faster!
+As you can see, running slowly will definitely help you run faster!